BoiseState/CS321_Bioinformatics/README.md

 - run the [test scripts](#9-test-scripts)
 - submit on onyx

-**One team member should email the URL of the team GitHub repository to the instructor and the teaching assistant(s).**

 Make sure the [instructor and the teaching assistant(s) have access to the repository](#one-time-team-setup).